vidaud/seta/seta-doc/docs/user-guide/methodology.md

 ### Embedding
 Word embeddings are numerical vector representations of text that keep track of the semantic and contextual relationships between words in the corpus of texts.
 The words in this form are closer to one another in the vector space because they have stronger semantic links.
 Embeddings can be utilised with other models and, in general, improve the productivity and usability of ML models.

-The sentence-transformers model **all-distilroberta-v1**[^5] is utilised for the embedding process as it helps on the clustering and the semantic search because it maps sentences and paragraphs to a dimensional dense vector space.
+The sentence-transformers model **all-distilroberta-v1**[^5] is utilised for the embedding process as it helps in the clustering and the semantic search because it maps sentences and paragraphs to a dimensional dense vector space.

 ### Semantic search